Marion34-dev/Drone/README.md

 A GPS module is placed on an MKR1000, which is attached to the drone. <br>

-The C++ program is continuously extracting the altitude, longitude and latitude values from the #GNGGA sequences received from the GPS module and is sending this data to the Python program over Wi-Fi (via Telnet).
+The C++ program is continuously receiving the #GNGGA sequences from the GPS module and writes the GPS data to the server.
 <br><br>
-Additionally, the Python program creates a server, reads the data sent from the Arduino and displays it in the web browser.
+Additionally, a Python program reads the data sent from the Arduino via Telnet, extracts the latitude, longitude and altitude values and displays them in the web browser using a Django server.

 ## Why this project?